Doctor of Philosophy in Pan African StudiesMajor: PAS_PHD

 - Students who apply for the program without a Master’s degree in Black Studies are required to take the PAS 601 (Graduate Research methods) and PAS 602 (Theories and Issues in Pan- African Studies) as prerequisites.

-- Students may transfer 6 hours from a previously earned Master's degree toward the Ph.D., subject to the approval of the degree program and the Unit Dean.
+- Students may transfer six (6) credit hours from a previously earned Master's degree toward the Ph.D., subject to the approval of the degree program and the Unit Dean.

 - GPA of 3.0 or better

-The Pan-African Graduate Committee considers applications to the Ph.D. program for Fall and Spring Admissions.
-The deadline for Fall is January 15th and Spring May 15th.
+The Pan-African Graduate Committee considers applications to the Ph.D. program for Fall and Admissions only.
+The deadline for admission and request for funding is December 01; all other applications are due January 15. is January 15th.
 When credentials are complete, the Graduate Admissions Committee will review all applications and make selections.
 All applicants will be notified of their outcome.

-Applicants applying for admission to the doctoral program must submit required credentials through School of Interdisciplinary and Graduate Studies.
+Applicants applying for admission to the doctoral program must submit required credentials through the School of Interdisciplinary and Graduate Studies louisville.edu/graduate/futurestudents/apply-materials/application.
 All Applicants are encouraged to apply early!

 1. A completed Graduate Admission application.
-Including a $60.00 application fee.
+Including the application fee.

 2. Completion of a Master’s degree program or equivalent number of graduate credits prior to admission.